Doomwhite/xelieu.github.io/docs/jp-lazy-guide/wantToContribute.md

 1. An actual script to install all the setup from top to bottom so users don't actually have to do a lot of manual stuff from this guide

-2. Anime JP sub guide

-3. Linux Setup
+2. Linux Setup

-4. Kindle Setup
+3. Kindle Setup

-5. Agent Setup
+4. Agent Setup